If you’re just starting to explore the Arts at Illinois, WELCOME!

 Urban and Regional Planning

-The Department of Urban and Regional Planning rates among the top five planning departments in the nation and is number one in the Midwest according to Planetizen, the primary source of rankings for U.S. urban planning programs.
+The Department of Urban and Regional Planning is the number three planning department in the nation and is number one in the Midwest according to Planetizen, the primary source of rankings for U.S. urban planning programs.
 The department provides a comprehensive education in the humanities, modern analytical methods, the social and natural sciences, and problem solving vital to the profession.
 U.S. News and World Report declared urban and regional planning to be one of the fifty best careers in 2011 and projects continued growth in the field.